-- Description [BPF] The description and BPF expression of the trace. - Sampling The type of sampling being used. - From The date when the Packet Tracer started capturing packets. - Until The time or the conditions that will cause the Packet Tracer to stop capturing the traffic. - Status Indicates the status of the Packet Tracer.
-It is green if it is running, and red if it is not. - Packet Tracer The Packet Sensor or the Packet Filter used for capturing packets. - Files / Size The number of dump files generated and the size of the latest dump file. - Packets The number of packets captured. - Actions Click the first icon to view the latest dump file in an integrated packet analyzer interface.
+- Description [BPF] Description and BPF expression of the trace. - Sampling Type of sampling being used. - From Date when the Packet Tracer started capturing packets. - Until Time or the conditions that will cause the Packet Tracer to stop capturing the traffic. - Status Indicates the status of the Packet Tracer.
+It is green if it is running, and red if it is not. - Packet Tracer Packet Sensor or Packet Filter used for capturing packets. - Files / Size Number of dump files generated and the size of the latest dump file. - Packets Number of packets captured. - Actions Click the first icon to view the latest dump file in an integrated packet analyzer interface.
 Click the second icon to download the latest dump file to your computer.
 If downloading does not work, but viewing does, increase the values of the max\execution\time and memory\limit from php.ini.
 Click the third icon to stop capturing packets.